DataDog/hiring-engineers/answers.md

 I exported these to my dashboard.
 Here is the link to my final [Dashboard](https://p.datadoghq.com/sb/2057129a-3536-11ec-9951-da7ad0900002-256d4be67bac724973510b1d36d51a66)

+**What is the difference between a Service and a Resource?** A service groups together endpoints, a resource is an action given to a service. [reference](https://docs.datadoghq.com/tracing/visualization/#pagetitle)

 ## Final Steps:
 Github updated its operations on August 13, 2021 to require an access token when using command line access so I was having some trouble pushing to this repo.
 I followed [This Docmentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)